Uizdqhuqzs/CFD_public/Incompressible/README.md

 The code is intended for training purposes and serves as a first step toward developing more comprehensive solvers.

+## Features

+### Obstacle initialization

+The obstacle is modeled using the immersed boundary method.
+In the code, the obstacle geometry is declared in the *masque* 2D array in the *Forces extérieures* section.

+### Post-processing

+Every 1000 iterations an XML-formated vti file is generated for post-processing with Paraview.

 ## Limitations

 A dealiasing filter is applied when solving the non-linear term.
 As a result, small-scale phenomena are not fully resolved.